-As well as visits to dental professionals, there were close to 67,000 hospitalisations for dental conditions that could have been prevented with earlier treatment in 2019–20.
-The rate of potentially preventable hospitalisations for dental conditions was highest in those aged 5–9 years (8.6 per 1,000 population).
+As well as visits to dental professionals, there were close to 78,800 hospitalisations for dental conditions that potentially could have been prevented with earlier treatment in 2021–22.
+The rate of potentially preventable hospitalisations for dental conditions was highest in those aged 5–9 years (10.8 per 1,000 population).
 For more information refer to chapter on Hospitalisations.

-The Coronavirus disease 2019 (COVID-19) pandemic has had an impact on both patients and dental professionals in terms of the number of services, type of services and the way in which services are delivered.
+The COVID-19 pandemic has had an impact on both patients and dental professionals in terms of the number of services, type of services and the way in which services are delivered.